Tools, techniques, and initiatives that enable a

 encourage production workers and other employees to master multiple job skills,

 thus enhancing workforce flexibility.
+Customer lead-time -

 The production or assembly of parts and/or finished